reuters-graphics/bluprint_chart-module-svelte/DEVELOPING.md

 }
 ```

-Stepping through the getter/setter then:

-If no props are passed when the method is called, we return the current props, which we've save to a private property `this._props`:
+Stepping through the getter/setter then, if no props are passed when the method is called, we return the current props, which we've saved to a private property `this._props`:

 ```javascript
 props(customProps) {